pldiiw/1arc/doc/chip-8.md

 0x000 (0)      0x200 (512)               0xFFF (4095)
 ```

+It should be noted that CHIP-8 programs are normally stored in big-endian, i.e.
+with the most significant byte of a two-byte instruction being stored first.

 ## Keypad

 The CHIP-8 programming language can receive input from a sixteen key keypad